causerp/cangjie_runtime/std/doc/libs/std_en/ast/ast_package_api/ast_package_classes.md

 public mut prop keywordD: Token
 ```

-Function: Gets or sets the `do` keyword in the [DoWhileExpr](ast_package_classes.md#class-dowhileexpr) node, where the 'D' in keywordD is the capitalized first letter of the `do` keyword, representing the `do` keyword.
+Function: Gets or sets the `do` keyword in the [DoWhileExpr](ast_package_classes.md#class-dowhileexpr) node, where the 'D' in keywordD is the capitalized first letter of the keyword `do`, representing the `do` keyword.

 Type: [Token](ast_package_structs.md#struct-token)